 The Dancing Lord

 Prior to my salvation, I often went dancing in nightclubs and also worked as a DJ in a few of them.
-After getting saved, I continued going to clubs for a couple years but eventually stopped.
+After getting saved, I continued going to clubs for a couple of years but eventually stopped.
 I could no longer put up with smoke-filled rooms plus listening to music with explicit lyrics.

 One reason many sinners resist Christianity is the mistaken idea God doesn’t want us to have fun.
 Some religious leaders have a problem with dancing in general.
 When I worked for Billy Graham’s World Wide Pictures, one film we distributed called “The Homecoming” featured students at a high school dance.
 A pastor who planned to show “The Homecoming” in his church changed his mind because he was afraid the dancing would offend his congregation.